peterpih/WilliamCargilfield/20151212 Book 8 - The Willow Pattern Plot.md

 Nadim ran to see them.
 He had bought something at the sale.
 It was a blue and white plate.
-He showed it to Biff abd Chip.
+He showed it to Biff and Chip.
 "It's a present for my mum," said Nadim.
 "It's a willow pttern plate.
 My mum collects them."
 "Why is it called a willow pattern plate?" asked Chip.
-"I don;t know," said Nadim, "but I thinkthe pattern tells a story."
+"I don't know," said Nadim, "but I think the pattern tells a story."
 "I wonder what the story is," said Biff.
 Mum and Dad looked at Nadim's plate.
 "It's a present for my mum," said Nadim.
-Biff asked if Nadim could come and playt.
+Biff asked if Nadim could come and play.
 So Nadim went to play with Biff and Chip.
 The went up to Biff's bedroom.
 "What shall we play?" asked Nadim.
-"I don;t know," said Biff.
+"I don't know," said Biff.
 Suddenly, the key began to glow.
 The magic took the children into a new adventure.
 "What's happening?" called Nadim.